SMP Results

 The SMP program model is one of prevention.
 SMPs educated Medicare beneficiaries to scrutinize their medical statements and bills and subsequently reduce fraud and errors.
 Though beneficiaries have several avenues they can take to report fraud, such as the Office of Inspector General (OIG) hotline or 1-800-Medicare, some beneficiaries choose to report fraud to the SMP.
 In these cases, SMPs refer the complaint to the appropriate entity.

-The COVID-19 pandemic continued to present challenges for the SMP projects that limited their in-person activities.
-In 2023, the 54 SMP projects had a total of 5,532 active team members who conducted a total of 22,356 group outreach and education events, reaching an estimated 1,244,697 people.
-In addition, the projects had 270,348 individual interactions with, or on behalf of, a Medicare beneficiary.
+In 2024, the 54 SMP projects had a total of 5,643 active team members who conducted a total of 22,752 group outreach and education events, reaching an estimated 1,172,875 people.
+In addition, the projects had 283,724 individual interactions with, or on behalf of, a Medicare beneficiary.

 For More Information